Frequently asked questions and answers

 In which cases is DAkkS currently using remote assessments?

-At present, DAkkS is using remote assessments as part of its surveillance activities, including reassessments, and extensions where this is operationally and technically feasible.
+DAkkS decides on a case-by-case basis whether an on-site assessment can take place or whether a remote assessment can be considered as an alternative.
+DAkkS uses remote assessments as part of its surveillance activities, including reassessments, and extensions where this is operationally and technically feasible.

 What do conformity assessment bodies need to consider with regard to the implementation of remote assessments?

 Under what conditions does DAkkS carry out on-site assessments?